-It might be hard to believe, but the ideas behind EFT have existed for thousands of years.
-EFT is based on the subtle energy system of acupuncture meridians that was discovered by the Chinese about 5,000 years ago.
+The results can be hard to believe, but the ideas behind how EFT works have existed for thousands of years.
+EFT (Emotional Freedom Techniques) is based on the subtle energy system of acupuncture meridians that was discovered by the Chinese about 5,000 years ago.

-The Chinese application of the subtle energy system took the forms of acupuncture and the internal martial arts.
+For the Chinese, application of the discovery of the subtle energy system took many forms including acupuncture and the internal martial arts.
 EFT is a Western application developed by Gary Craig out of Dr. Roger Callahan's 1980 Thought Field Therapy (TFT) discovery.

 Gary Craig, Founder of EFT, answers the question, "How does EFT work?" by instructing us to think of our bodies as electric.
 He states in The EFT Discovery Statement: